Introduction

 nmaas Portal

-nmaas Portal represents the front-end application of nmaas that consumes the REST API offered by nmaas Platform. nmaas Portal is an Angular based application that is run in user's browser.
+nmaas Portal represents the front-end application of nmaas that consumes the REST API offered by nmaas Platform. nmaas Portal is an Angular-based application run in the user's browser.

 nmaas Postfix

-nmaas Postfix is an in-cluster mail server that is used by any deployed applications to send emails to external destinations.
-It does not require any authentication before sending emails, and it can either be configured as a standalone mail server, or it can use a smart host, routing all outgoing emails through some other email server (e.g. Gmail).
+nmaas Postfix is an in-cluster mail server used by any deployed applications to send emails to external destinations.
+It does not require any authentication before sending emails, and it can either be configured as a standalone mail server, or it can use a smart host, routing all outgoing emails through some other email server (e.g., Gmail).

 nmaas Postfix without a Smart Host